twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **KerningColorSecond** – Set the succeeding glyph color.
 Default is dark green.
 * **KerningShowBaseLine** – Displays baseline.
 Default is on.
 * **KerningShowBearingLines** – Displays bearing lines.
 Default is same as the options to display the baseline or grid lines.
 * **KerningShowGridLines** – Displays grid lines.
-Default is same as the options to display the baseline or bearling lines.
+Default is same as the options to display the baseline or bearing lines.

 ### Last Time, Most Recently Used Files, Most Recently Used Projects
 * **File_#** – Include fonts from last time or fonts and/or projects in the **File: Reopen** menu whereas the last character (#) is a number.
 The **File: Reopen** menu will appear empty (recent versions) or dimmed (old versions) if the above keys are removed or if **Clear file list** is selected from the menu.
 When `OnStartupOpenFonts` is enabled, nothing is opened if removed.